Aixtron says has not received any concrete questions from Berlin

-FRANKFURT (Reuters) - Aixtron (AIXGn.DE) said on Wednesday it had not received any concrete questions from the German Economy Ministry related to Berlin's plans for a more in-depth review of a planned Chinese takeover of the chip equipment maker.
+FRANKFURT, Oct 26 (Reuters) - Aixtron said on Wednesday it had not received any concrete questions from the German Economy Ministry related to Berlin's plans for a more in-depth review of a planned Chinese takeover of the chip equipment maker.

 It also said in an e-mailed statement that it was not involved in the design, development, or production of its customers' semiconductor devices.